 A number of major dredging events have occurred in Saldanha Bay to facilitate the development of the commercial port.
 Dredging of the seabed has significantly altered sediment composition and had a devastating effect on the Saldanha Bay marine environment in the past, principally through the loss of benthic species.
 The impacts of dredging are mostly observed in the vicinity of the iron ore terminal and within Small Bay.
 Most recently, Transnet have commenced with upgrades to the General Maintenance Quay and Rock Quay in Saldanha.
-Construction commenced in 2015 and is estimated to be completed in 2016.
 Transnet has also proposed a Phase 2 expansion of the Iron Ore Terminal (Big Bay side) to increase its holding capacity, which will require the dredging of sediment and removal of hard material in the navigation channel near the proposed berth.